RavenCunanan/StarWarsCharacterGenerator/README.md

 # Star Wars Character Generator
-Pressing the button will give you a random character from Star Wars with some details about that character
+Pressing the button will give you a random character from Star Wars with some details about that character.

+Made using React and JavaScript.

+Data is pulled from Star Wars API.

 ![1](https://github.com/RavenCunanan/StarWarsCharacterGenerator/assets/63638637/8503527f-ed1e-4b1e-9954-dccc43447219)